aurelio-amerio/techytok/_posts/2019-12-23-lesson-types.md

 end
 ```

 Notably rock-stars love to change the colour of their headband, so we have made `Rockstar` a `mutable struct`, which is a concrete type whose elements value can be modified.
-On the contrary classic musicians are know for their everlasting love for their instrument, which will never change, so we have made `ClassicMusician` an immutable concrete type.
+On the contrary, classic musicians are known for their everlasting love for their instrument, which will never change, so we have made `ClassicMusician` an **immutable concrete type**.

-We can define another subtype of `Person`, `Physcist`, as I am a physicist and I was getting envious of rock-stars:
+We can define another sub-type of `Person`, `Physicist`, as I am a physicist and I was getting envious of rock-stars:

 ```julia
 mutable struct Physicist <: Person